collegegroupproject/Event-Management/README.md

 # Event-Management
 Event Management

-A software that allot the time for the event happening according to the event time and the number of participants
+A software that allots start and end time for the event according to the event duration and the number of participants